What is a social media funnel and how do writers of fiction use it?

 The Author Funnel

 So how do you, as a fiction author, find a balance that gives you the much-needed time to create your literary masterpieces and still manage to tell everyone you’ve written them?

 We’ve developed what we hope is a handy tool for you to not go crazy with the whole marketing funnel thing.
 First, remember that you are an author and not a salesperson.
 If you write nonfiction, such as teaching tools or courses, you may need to increase this method because you’re more of a business, but as a fiction author this method is sufficient to have a good presence and help your audience find you in the dense pile of books online, while still giving you the time you need to be creative.

 First Create Your Permanent Platforms

 Every author needs a permanent landing platform for their readers where they can read more about you and your work.
 Brand all of your platforms so your audience can easily find and recognize you.
-On all of your permanent sites have your bio.
+Have your bio on all of your permanent sites.

 LinkedIn is another permanent platform.
 Again, post your bio and other information so your audience knows what you have to offer.
 You can also add your books and let people know if you’re available for speaking or workshops.

 Facebook Business Page.
 Facebook is a platform where most people hang out so be sure to post about all your books and include a link to where visitors can purchase them by clicking on the ‘Buy Now’ button.
 If you have more than one book to offer, you might want to consider creating a landing page on your website that houses all your written work so that’s easy and organized for visitors.
 Use hashtags here as well.